Giorgos Floridis

-Giorgos Floridis is a Greek lawyer and centrist politician currently serving as Minister of Justice in Kyriakos Mitsotakis' government.
+Giorgos Floridis (born June 4, 1956) is a Greek lawyer and centrist politician currently serving as Minister of Justice in Kyriakos Mitsotakis' government.

+Biography

-He was born on June 4, 1956, in Stavrochori, Kilkis, and studied law, first at the Democritus University of Thrace and later at the Aristotle University.
+Giorgos Floridis was born on June 4, 1956, in Stavrochori, Kilkis, and studied law, first at the Democritus University of Thrace and later at the Aristotle University.
 After graduating, he practiced law in both Kilkis and Thessaloniki.
 In 1994, he ran in the local elections and won the position of Kilkis Prefect, but resigned two years later in 1996 to participate in the national elections with PASOK.

 From 1996 to 2007, George Floridis was repeatedly elected as a Member of Parliament for Kilkis while also serving as Deputy Minister of Interior, Public Administration and Decentralization, Culture (responsible for Sports), National Economy and Finance, and Minister of Public Order.
 In 2010, due to disagreements with then-PASOK leader George Papandreou, he resigned from his parliamentary seat and left the party, returning to his legal practice, primarily in Kilkis and Thessaloniki.
 In 2015, he rejoined PASOK with a position on the state ballot, but the party’s low electoral results prevented his election.